kalekdev/uni/semester-1/lineare-algebra/notes.typ

 - $<x, A y> = x^H A y = x^H A^H y = <A x, y>$ is valid for a symmetric matrix $A in RR^(n times n) union CC^(n times n)$

 === Symmetric Positive-Definite Matrices
-These are symmetric matrices which have *only positive* eigenvalues and therefore only positive pivots.
+These are symmetric matrices which have *only strictly-positive* (non-zero) eigenvalues and therefore only strictly positive pivots (and therefore full-rank).

-Therefore the total determinant (product of eigenvalues / pivots), as well as all determinants of "sub" matrices with $n-k$ dimensions are also positive (we can't only check the total determinant, may have two negative eigenvalues).
+Therefore the total determinant (product of eigenvalues / pivots), as well as all determinants of "sub" matrices with $n-k$ dimensions are also positive (we can't only rely on the total determinant, may have two negative eigenvalues).

-Another way of checking this is ensuring the dot product of all vectors before and after the transformation is $>= 0$ - space continues pointing in the same directions:
+Another way of checking this is ensuring the dot product of all vectors before and after the transformation is $>= 0$:
 $
   forall bold(x) in RR^n | <bold(x), bold(A x)> = bold(x^T A x) >= 0\
   <bold(x), bold(A x)> = 0 => bold(x) = 0\
 $
 If the zero vector checking condition is not satisfied, the matrix is called *semi positive-definite* - in other words some non-zero vectors are either sent to the zero vector or become orthogonal.
+It must have at least one 0 eigenvalue.

 == Schur Decomposition
-All square matrices (not only normal) are similar to a unitary matrix, with orthogonal change of base matrices!
-So cool :D, computers are gonna be so happy when they hear about this
+All square matrices (not only normal) are similar to an upper matrix with diagonal eigenvalues, with orthogonal change of base matrices.

 == Applications